sonali091023/90DaysOfDevOps/2026/day-50/day-50-k8s-setup.md

 **Explore Your Kubernetes Cluster:**

-Step 1: Check Cluster Information: kubectl cluster-info:
+Step 1: Check Cluster Information: kubectl cluster-info

 **Q. What does this tell us?**
 - Kubernetes control plane → The API Server endpoint where kubectl sends requests.